See our guidance and policies for flexible ways of working at MIT.

 - Worksheets and templates to assist with planning are available for download in section 2 of both toolkits.
 You may modify these documents as needed; they have been provided as Word documents so community members and teams are able to edit the wording, add signature fields, or make other adjustments.
 See links directly above.

-- Updated policy on Flexible Work Arrangements in the Employment Policy Manual
+- Policy on Flexible Work Arrangements in the Employment Policy Manual

 - Recommendations for equipment when working remotely